o-sapov/guidelines/_guidelines-dev/04-cmn/03-cmnadditionalmeasurecontent/06-cmninstr/03-cmnpedal.md

 **sostenuto**: The sostenuto or tone-sustaining pedal allows notes already undamped to continue to ring while other notes are damped normally; that is, on their release by the fingers.
 This is usually the center pedal of the modern piano.
 (Often marked with: {% include smufl code="E659" %})

 {:.gloss}
-**silent** The silent or practice pedal mutes the volume of the piano so that one may practice quietly.
+**silent**: The silent or practice pedal mutes the volume of the piano so that one may practice quietly.
 It is sometimes a replacement for the sostenuto pedal, especially on an upright or vertical instrument.